 In comparison, the Toyo AT3 is very light weight.
 It has 2 ply polyester casing instead of 3, and similarly, the cap ply is also less in number, so naturally the tire reduces a lot of weight.

-So overall, the Toyo AT3 is more fuel efficient.
+That’s why Toyo AT3 is more fuel efficient overall.

 Toyo Open Country AT3 is one of the best tires out there (in all terrain category) when it comes to wear.
 The tire does everything right here.
 It has a stiffer compound and reinforced foundations underneath it’s tread blocks which take some time to wear off.